Mental Health Support for Men in Liverpool

-At Sean’s Place our aim is to improve men’s mental health and well-being across Liverpool City Region through sessions specifically identified to improve confidence and self-esteem whilst reducing symptoms of stress and anxiety.
-Sessions are solution-focused and provide techniques and experiences that can be used to support you at home, in the workplace and in the community.
-Now more than ever we need to challenge the stigma around male mental health, we do this by providing a place that encourages positive discussions around mental health, in a non clinical, non judgemental setting through a variety of practical support and programmes.
+At Sean’s Place our aim is to improve men’s mental health and well-being across Liverpool City Region through sessions specifically identified to improve confidence and self-esteem whilst reducing symptoms of depression, stress and anxiety.
+Now more than ever we need to challenge the stigma around male mental health, we do this by providing a place that encourages positive discussions around mental health, in a non clinical, non judgemental setting through a variety of practical, proactive support and programmes.

 There are so many other men who feel this way in the community which is why I took the steps to create my own service that has everything I was looking for to support Sean.
 I will now provide this service, in Sean’s memory, to help others.